Agent of Deterioration: Dissociation

 Without doubt, every collection of any significant size and age will have suffered incidents of accidental discarding of objects.
 This happens almost annually with contemporary installation art where sanitation workers will discard what appears to them to be something in need of disposal.
 The installation piece Anna Dropped Her Basket by Leslie Rech was cleared away the day after installation by a city "clean team."

 Headline read "Canadian artifacts sent to garbage dump"

 The boxes were being stored in a corridor with an assortment of used equipment, but were segregated in a locked cage.
 A message advising of the impending clean up had circulated through management, but not been received by the curator responsible for the collection.
-Risk factors for this collection can be identified at the management of collection responsibility.
+Risk factors for this collection can be identified in Table 1.
+Note: check the section dealing with the management of collection responsibility.

 Vignette 2.
 I'm not pulling your leg, sometimes stray objects are relocated!